walquis/http-class/README.md

 * "What is a protocol?"
 [A basis for communication; a code of correct conduct; a set of common, identifiable, and perhaps negotiable assumptions]
 * [What is the difference between TCP/IP and HTTP?]

-BTW...Earlier, I mentioned that bi-directional data transfer is needed for webapps?
+BTW...Earlier, I mentioned that bi-directional data transfer is needed for webapps.

 How do we know this?  *By looking at the spec*.
 Let's take a look at the HTTP 1.1 spec and see how HTTP clients and servers are supposed to communicate.